Aggregation Styles for Point Geometries

 |Aggregation Style||CartoCSS Property|

-Typically, styling BY VALUE renders different styling based on a column's data type.
-This enables you filter and style map layers based on column values.
+Typically, styling _By Value_ renders different styling based on a column's data type.
+This enables you to filter and style map layers based on column values.

 The aggregation CartoCSS property is not actually a column from your dataset.
 It is a unqiue, temporary value that is created to style your data on the fly.

-From the STYLE tab, the CartoCSS aggregation property is applied as the BY VALUE COLOR option.
+From the STYLE tab, the CartoCSS aggregation property is applied as the By Value option.

 In this case, since we are aggregating by ADMIN.
 REGIONS, the